AgustaWestland AW109: Further development

 Shortly following after the launch of the initial production model, Agusta begun work on additional models, primarily for the civil sector.
 During 1981, an A109A Mk2, that featured a widened cabin, was made available to operators.
 In 1993, the A109 K2 model was introduced, which was powered by alternative engine in the form of the Turbomeca Arriel 1K1.
 During 1996, the A109 Power was launched, which was broadly similar to the K2 except for the adoption of yet another powerplant, the Pratt & Whitney Canada PW206 engine.
 By 2008, according to AgustaWestland, the A109 Power was being operated across 46 countries.
 In 2006, an enlarged variant, the A109S Grand, was introduced.

 The A109 was renamed the AW109 as a consequence of the July 2000 merger of Finmeccanica and GKN plc's respective helicopter subsidiaries Agusta and Westland Helicopters to form AgustaWestland.
 Since the mid-1990s, fuselages for the AW109 have been manufactured by PZL-Świdnik, which became a subsidiary company of AgustaWestland in 2010.
 In June 2006, the 500th fuselage was delivered by the Polish aerospace company PZL-Świdnik, marking 10 years of co-operation on the AW109 between the two companies.
 In 2004, AgustaWestland formed a joint venture with the Changhe Aircraft Industries Corporation for the support and production of the AW109 in China; by 2009, the joint venture was reportedly capable of performing the final assembly of the AW109 in addition to independently manufacturing major sections, such as the fuselage.

 In February 2014, AgustaWestland announced the development of the AW109 Trekker, an updated model.
 It is equipped with skid landing gear (being the first twin-engine helicopter produced by the company to have this feature) and is powered by a pair of FADEC-equipped Pratt & Whitney Canada PW207C engines; its avionics are supplied by Genesys Aerospace, which have been designed for single-pilot operations.
 The Trekker reportedly expands upon the utility capabilities of the standard AW109.
 Akin to the prior models, the final assembly of the AW109 Trekker is undertaken at sites in both the US and Italy.

+Indian manufacturing line

+Adani Defence & Aerospace signed another memorandum of understanding with Leonardo for the strategic partnership to establish India's helicopter manufacturing ecosystem.
+The companies will setup an assembly line for AW169M and AW109 TrekkerM helicopters with phased indigenisation as well as MRO facilities.
+This is meant to fulfil the requirement of over 1,000 helicopters by the Indian Armed Forces.

+The TrekkerM will be offered for the reconnaissance and surveillance helicopters (RSH) tender for 200 helicopters of the Indian Army and Air Force against HAL Light Utility Helicopter, Bell 407, and Airbus H125.
+A joint reply for the tender has been sent to the Indian Defense Ministry.
+The ecosystem will also serve the domestic civilian market demand.